Where is Animal Control located?

 What services do you provide?

-We regulate uncontrolled domestic animals, investigate bites and attacks by domestic and wild animals, investigate reports of animal nuisance animals and cruelty, pick up stray and unlicensed animals, rescue injured animals, keep records of lost/found cats and dogs, license dogs, enforce city ordinances and state statues pertaining to animals, give animal information and referrals, promote responsible pet ownership through education and adopt out cats, dogs and other small animals.
+Animal Control regulates uncontrolled domestic animals, investigates bites and attacks by domestic and wild animals, investigates reports of nuisance animals, cruelty, pick up stray and unlicensed animals, rescue injured animals, keep records of lost/found cats and dogs, license dogs, enforce city ordinances and state statues pertaining to animals, give animal information and referrals, promote responsible pet ownership through education and adoption of cats, dogs and other small animals.

 How do I file a complaint?

 To have an Animal Control Officer respond to a complaint please call Providence Police at 272-1111.
 A dispatcher will send an animal control officer or police officer to investigate your complaint.
 If the officer sees a violation when he/she arrives, appropriate action will be taken.